 Tidal marshes are transitory ecosystems (CITE), so consideration of resistance and resilience in TFMs from an ecosystem service perspective must be within the context of appropriate timescales.
 Resistance is thought to be a function of reciprocal positive feedback between vegetation trapping sediment loads from riverine transport (Corenblit et al., 2015; Peteet et al., 2018), while time to recovery is directly related to degree of disturbance in measuring system resilience (van Belzen et al., 2017).
 Management initiatives such as British Columbia’s Salmon Restoration and Innovation Fund or Sea Level Rise Adaptation programs target successes on 50-100 year horizons, so understanding what leads to resilient communities within this timescale is of great importance to agency managers wanting to maintain or create shoreline communities for immediate habitat conservation or floodwater protection initiatives.
 However, a general limitation of ecological studies is the ability to continue observations across time to generate meaningful long-term patterns of community stability.
 The opportunity to characterize plant community changes on decadal timescales is instructive to form inferences about drivers of community stability or change over time.

 Ladner Marsh is part of the South Arm Marshes Wildlife Management Area in the Fraser River Estuary.
 While much of the marshland in the lower Fraser River Estuary was converted to log-sorting, fish cannery, agriculture, or dry docks, Ladner Marsh escaped these developments and is largely undisturbed.
 As far as records show it has never been diked, tilled, mown, or had flood control structures (CITE).
 To fill knowledge gaps in understanding marsh plant community composition, Ladner marsh was surveyed in 1979 and three dominant plant assemblages were identified as occupying habitat based on suspected drainage processes (Bradfield & Porter, 1982).
-In poorly drained areas furthest from tidal channels the greatest floristic richness was found in assemblages dominated by bog bean (Menyanthes trifoliata).
+In poorly drained areas furthest from tidal chan,nels the greatest floristic richness was found in assemblages dominated by bog bean (Menyanthes trifoliata).
 The ubiquitous Lyngby’s sedge (Carex lyngbyei) occupied habitats regularly flooded and drained, while natural levees formed at the banks of tidal channels were characterized by grassy fescue (Festuca arundiancea) assemblages.
 A subsequent survey in 1999 estimated impacts of invasive species purple loosestrife (Lythrum salicaria) on blue-listed Henderson’s checker mallow (Sidalcea hendersonii), collecting similar data as the 1979 study (Denoth & Myers, 2007).
 Throughout this time, Ladner Marsh has been protected as a Wildlife Management Area, and as a largely untouched habitat is an ideal ecological laboratory to monitor plant community stability over decadal timescales.

 Despite escaping anthropogenic manipulations, natural disturbance events in Ladner Marsh that can lead to shifts in plant community succession have occurred.
 Major flooding events on the Fraser River occurred in 1894 and 1948 that breached dikes and flooded riverside communities.
 While damage surveys are not available for Ladner Marsh, it is reasonable to assume that these storm events inundated the marsh and likely deposited storm debris.
 While these natural disturbance events may not have altered the site’s topography or structure, the introduction of invasive plant species has been documented (Bradfield & Porter, 1982; Denoth & Myers, 2007).